Medicare is a health insurance program for:

 Medicare deductible and premium rates may change at the beginning of each year.

-Prescription Drug Coverage - Most people will pay a monthly premium for this insurance coverage.
+Part D: Prescription Drug Plans - Most people will pay a monthly premium for this insurance coverage.
 Since January 1, 2006, private companies have made Medicare Prescription Drug Coverage available to every Medicare beneficiary.
 Coverage may help lower prescription drug costs and help protect against higher costs in the future.
 Beneficiaries may choose their desired drug plan accordingly.
 If a beneficiary does not enroll in a drug plan when they are first eligible, they may pay a penalty if they choose to join later.